armin-talic/EU-Renewable-Energy/README.md

 ## Economic Decoupling

 GDP versus primary energy use, indexed to 2000.
-The EU-27 economy grew ~48% while energy consumption *fell* ~10%, the definition of absolute decoupling.
-The pattern holds for each of the three biggest consumers, with Germany and France opening gaps of more than 57 points between output and energy use.
+The EU-27 economy grew ~48% while energy consumption *fell* ~10%.
+The pattern holds for each of the three biggest primary energy consumers, with Germany and France opening gaps of more than 57 points between GDP growth and energy use.

 ![EU Decoupling Ribbon](Charts/12_EU_Decoupling_Ribbon.png)